 The office can be like a school playground sometimes, so it's important to be able to negotiate your way to professional success and sanity.
 One of the first steps in dealing with difficult people is to understand their devilish nature, so you can take up defensive arms and beat them at their own game.

 Stealing your lunch money has been replaced with stealing your clients.
 Flushing your head down the toilet translates into ‘accidentally’ spilling red wine on your pristine white shirt at the Christmas party, and while they no longer call you piggie, they will leave a doughnut on your desk before you start work each day.

 Bullies usually feed off reactions, so curb your emotions and try not to let it show that they are getting to you.
 Avoid confrontation, but if you're in the right you should stand your ground.
-Bullies are often cowards, so don't be afraid to voice your concerns to your boss or an HR professional (particularly if it's your boss that's doing the bullying).
+Workplace bullies are often cowards, so don't be afraid to voice your concerns to your boss or an HR professional (particularly if it's your boss that's doing the bullying).
 If things still don't improve, you might consider finding another job.
 Either that, or get promoted into a position where they have two options: give up their bullying ways or get out.

 These smooth operators were the kids who would go through your bag, copy your homework and then get free lollies at the canteen because of their ‘hard work’.
 These days they are after big bonuses or an early promotion.